RaphaelCaamano/RaphaelCaamano/README.md

 ## Hi, I'm Raphael Caamano

-I'm a transfer student in Lehman College, majoring in Computer Information Systems
+I'm a transfer student in Lehman College, majoring in Computer Information Systems.

 Tech Enthusiast who takes opportunities to further enhance my programming skills through taking more challenging coursework and projects that would bring me to an even deeper understanding of the theoretical underpinnings to form the basis for modern computing technologies.

-## About Me
+## About

 👨‍💻 Aspiring Cybersecurity and IT Professional with some ambition and determination in technology
         🏋️‍♂️ Workout in the gym, swimming, play video games, using my phone and laptop